2022 FIM JuniorGP World Championship

-The 2022 FIM JuniorGP World Championship is the eleventh season of former CEV Moto3 and the ninth edition under the FIM.
+The 2022 FIM JuniorGP World Championship was the eleventh season of former CEV Moto3 and the ninth edition under the FIM.

 The championship had a name change enhancing JuniorGP leaving the historical connection to CEV.
-The season starts in 8 May at Estoril Circuit, Portugal.
+The season started in 8 May at Estoril Circuit, Portugal.

 Calendar

 The calendar was published in November 2021.
 The Jerez and second Valencia rounds were advanced to July and October.

-Entry List
+Entry list

 Riders' Championship standings

 Points were awarded to the top fifteen riders, provided the rider finished the race.